PIE-Cubed/FRC-AprilTags/docs/tutorials/vision/AdvancedVision.rst

 Basic Streaming
 ^^^^^^^^^^^^^^^

-The Basic Streaming class allows for the user to send data back to SmartDashboard or ShuffleBoard using CSCore.
-As this class was designed for simplicity, it lacks any form of customization on the coprocessor and can only be used with its default settings.
+The Streaming class allows for the user to send data back to SmartDashboard or ShuffleBoard using CSCore.
+The below implementations are designed for simplicity and lack customization.
 To start the stream, run the following code:

 .. code-block:: python

+    # Import Libraries
     from wpimath.geometry import *
+    from frc_apriltags import Streaming

+    # Import Methods
-    from frc_apriltags import BasicStreaming, NetworkCommunications
+    from frc_apriltags import startNetworkComms

+    # Starts the network communications
+    startNetworkComms(2199)

     # Starts the required network tables
     comms = NetworkCommunications(2199)